← HazardNow Learn

 • Threshold guide in the hover card: Elevated can be one advisory or multi-region weak stress; Major generally needs two or more advisories or one major-region alert; Severe/Widespread require explicit emergency evidence.

-• Updated: snapshot timing for the public grid/outage blend.
+• Updated: source/display timing for the public grid/outage blend.

 Hover card metrics explained